 Entering the Earth's atmosphere from a lunar return trajectory is one of the more difficult tasks facing future human exploration.
-With entry velocities roughly 40% higher than a typical entry from low Earth orbit, limitations on a vehicle's heating and deceleration can quickly be overwhelmed.
-During the Apollo program, reentry of the Command Module at 11 km/sec resulted in peak heat rates between 250 and 300 W/cm2 and a peak deceleration of over seven g's6.
-A return trip to the moon using a vehicle larger and heavier than the Apollo Command Module, as is currently envisioned, will encounter more severe conditions upon Earth reentry.
-The Crew Exploration Vehicle is being designed to tolerate a peak heat rate on the order of 1000 W/cm2.
+With entry velocities roughly 40% higher than a typical entry from Earth orbit, limitations on a vehicle's heating and deceleration can quickly be overwhelmed.
+During the Apollo program, reentry of the Command Module at 11 km/sec typically meant peak heat rates between 250 and 300 W/cm2 and peak deceleration of over seven g's6.
+A return trip to the moon using a vehicle larger and heavier than the Apollo Command Module, as is currently envisioned, will encounter similar conditions upon Earth reentry.
+Indeed, the Crew Exploration Vehicle is being designed to tolerate even greater heating and deceleration.
 The high heating rates encountered by the Apollo Command Module dictated the use of an ablative thermal protection system (TPS).
-Although ablative systems are frequently used in robotic exploration missions, the production line for the original ablative material used by the Apollo program, AVCOAT, was shut down for several decades7 and thus a new material will either need to be developed or an existing material re-certified for use on human exploration missions.
-Given that both of these options represent potential risk and significant investment, an alternative technology path consisting of ballute-based entry may merit parallel investigation.
-Such a system has the potential to mitigate heating rates sufficiently, reducing the performance requirements of the ablative TPS and the mass of such a system, or allow for the use of an already developed reusable TPS concept.
-While mitigating or eliminating TPS failure modes, a ballute system is not without its own development complexity and risk.
+Although ablative systems are frequently used in robotic exploration missions, the production line for the original ablative material used by the Apollo program (AVCOAT) was shut down for several decades7 and thus a new material will either need to be developed or an existing material certified for use future on manned missions.
+Given that both of these options represent potential risk and significant investment, an alternative technology path consisting of ballute-based entry deserves parallel investigation.
+Such a system has the promise to mitigate heating rates sufficiently to reduce the requirements placed on an ablative TPS and reduce the mass of such a system or more favorably allow for the use of an already developed reusable TPS concept.
+While mitigating or eliminating TPS failure modes, a ballute system certainly is not without its own development complexity and risk.

-The focus of this paper is to assess the feasibility of using a ballute for a human exploration vehicle returning on a lunar trajectory.
-This is done by first quantifying the impacts that a ballute can have on a lunar return entry trajectory with regards to heating and deceleration and then subsequently sizing the ballute entry system.
-This study also explores different deployment strategies for using a ballute, including an early jettison of the ballute after a predefined velocity decrement.
+The focus of this paper is to assess the feasibility of using a ballute entry system for a vehicle returning on a lunar trajectory.
+This is done by first quantifying the impacts that a ballute can have on an entry trajectory with regards to heating and deceleration and then subsequently sizing a ballute entry system on a mass basis.
+Aside from examining different size ballutes, this study also explores different deployment strategies for using a ballute, including an early jettison of the ballute after a predefined velocity decrement.
 Trends are explored that can assist in determining the performance metrics of a ballute entry system.
-As the impetus for this study is the Vision for Space Exploration, emphasis is placed on the impacts that a ballute entry system has on the baseline Crew Exploration Vehicle.
+As the impetus for this study is the Vision for Space Exploration, the study focuses on the impacts that a ballute entry system has on the baseline Crew Exploration Vehicle.